soltex-router/SOLTEX_ROUTER/README.md

 Solana's first zero-gas, MEV-protected intent router for AI Agents.

-Stop manually funding hundreds of bot wallets with SOL dust. `solana-agent-router` is a meta-routing SDK that completely abstracts gas fees and Jito tips, allowing your AI agents to execute swaps with 0.0000 SOL balance.
+Stop manually funding hundreds of bot wallets with SOL dust. `soltex router` is a meta-routing SDK that completely abstracts gas fees and Jito tips, allowing your AI agents to execute swaps with 0.0000 SOL balance.

 ## ⚡ Why SOLTEX Router?